 It follows from (1) that the MIMO channel capacity crucially depends the propagation channel G. Since electromagnetic waves are used as the carrier of information, the laws of electromagnetism must have an impact on the MIMO capacity.
 They ultimately determine behaviour of G in different scenarios.
 Hence, we outline the laws of electromagnetism in a MIMO system perspective.
-In their most general form, they are expressed as Maxwell equations with charge and current densities as the field sources [7]:
+In their most general form, they are expressed as Maxwell equations with charge and current densities as the field sources [5].
+Appropriate boundary conditions must be applied in order to solve them.
+We are interested in application of Maxwell equations to find the channel matrix G in (1).
+Since the Rx antennas are located at some distance from Tx antennas (not at the same points in space), we are interested in source-free region of space, (i.e., electromagnetic waves).
+In this case, Maxwell equations simplifies to the system of two decoupled wave equations [5]: